Plotting#

 plt.plot(year, unaffiliated);

 As a result, it provides a misleading picture, making the ratio of the two lines look bigger than it really is.
-We can set the limits of the y axis using the function plt.ylim.
-The argument is a list with two values, the lower bound and the upper bound.
+We can set the limits of the y-axis using the function plt.ylim – the arguments are the lower bound and the upper bounds.

 plt.plot(year, christian)